vEnhance/web.evanchen.cc/input/otis.md

 OTIS is open to anyone, including international students from all countries.

 Students from minorities and underrepresented groups are especially encouraged to apply.
 (I promise I don't bite.)
 Full financial aid is available for all applications received before the deadline and admissions is done in a need-blind manner.

-Admissions is only done to ensure students have sufficient mathematical background and writing ability --- meaning that you can read and write proofs, understands English, and is able to learn new material from Evan-style writing.
+Admissions are only done to ensure students have sufficient mathematical background and writing ability --- meaning that you can read and write proofs (due to the number of students, there is limited "grading" done), understand English, and are able to learn new material from Evan-style writing.
 In particular, **admissions is not a merit-based competition**.
 I like the [FAQ from Euler Circle](https://eulercircle.com/faq/), which I've adapted for OTIS:

-> The traditional way admissions are competitive is there are N applicants and M
+> The traditional way admissions are competitive is
-> ≪ N spaces available.
-That is **not** the case for OTIS, where M > N. We
+> there are N applicants and M > ≪ N spaces available.
+> That is **not** the case for OTIS, where M > N at present.
-> dislike the idea of depriving students of an education; we will certainly not
+> We dislike the idea of depriving students of an education;
-> take any pride in doing so, and will never release statistics.
+> we will certainly not take any pride in doing so,
+> and will never release statistics.

 # {{ hl("about", "About OTIS") }}